fchastanet/bash-wsl-devenv/src/_binaries/ShellZsh/conf/.bash-dev-env/ShellZsh.md

 - Each directory can be overridden in `conf.override/<profile>/.bash-dev-env`
 - Each file installed from `conf/**/.bash-dev-env` will be copied as read only
+- you can use chmod -x on a script to avoid the file from being loaded
 - (Later) `conf.override/**/.remove` allows to list files not needed
 - (Later) All the files will be sourced and concatenated to one cache file (could use bash-tpl)